hoffa/fi.sh/README.md

 blufix
 ======

-blufix is a tiny tool that enables the use of third-party Bluetooth PS3 controllers on OS X by pretending to be a genuine PS3 controller.
+Blufix is a tiny tool that enables the use of third-party Bluetooth PS3 controllers on OS X by pretending to be a genuine PS3 controller.
 Tested on OS X Mavericks.

 Credit goes to [MrRocketman](https://github.com/MrRocketman), [clobber](https://github.com/clobber) and [Robert Louis Murphy](http://apple.stackexchange.com/questions/75889/anyone-able-to-connect-gioteck-vx-1-ps3-controller-via-bluetooth) for figuring out how to make it all work.